Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Tensor_3_access.rst

 ..
 Note::

-    1. To convert in between python and C++ APIs, notice that in C++, we use operator() instead of operator[] if you are using slice string to acess elements.
+    1. To convert between python and C++ APIs, notice that in C++ you need to use operator() instead of operator[] if you are using slice strings to access elements.
-    2. The return will always be Tensor object, even it is only one elements in the Tensor.
+    2. The return will always be a Tensor object, even it is only one elements in the Tensor.

-In the case where you have only one element in a Tensor, we can use **item()** to get the element in the standard python type/c++ type.
+In the case where you have only one element in a Tensor, you can use **item()** to get the element in the standard python type/c++ type.

 * In python: